hzi-bifo/SDplots/Software/README.md

 	-f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)

-*[See section **Output Files** below **SD Plots for Windows** for further specification of the output.]*

->**Example**
+3. **Example**

 Say your input data is located in */home/johndoe/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
 You want to set the output name to *test_run* and you want sampling to be enabled at 50 samples per season.
 You would then run
+>
  	$sudo docker run -v /home/johndoe/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -o test_run -r "A/California/05/2009" -g true -s 50

-**Stopping the Pipeline**
+4. **Stopping the Pipeline**

 If you want to terminate the pipeline, you have two options:
 1. Close the terminal in which the pipeline is running.